 - It is not scored like a screening tool. - The Physician section indicates warning signs that the patient is likely not stable enough to consider a taper.
-The patients and counselors section reviews factors associated with a - ree patients and counselors section reviews factors associated with a readiness to discontinue methadone or buprenorphine/naloxone. - More factors suggest a better chance. - Fewer factors indicate greater chance of relapse.
+The section and enough to consider a taper. - The patients and counselors section reviews factors associated with a readiness to discontinue methadone or buprenorphine/naloxone. - More factors suggest a better chance. - Fewer factors indicate greater chance of relapse.

 Kreek, M. J., & Schluger, J. H. (2020).
-Informed Consent on Tapering of Methadone or Buprenophine/Naloxone Maintenance Medication: New Tools Based on Updated Literature.
-Journal of Addiction Medicine, 14(6), 585-572.
+Informed Consent on Tapering of Methadone or Buprenorphine/Naboxore Maintenance Medication: New Tools Based on Updated Literature.
+Journal of Addiction Medicine, 14(5), 585-572.